 Andy Warhol’s history with portraits

-When Warhol decided to reproduce the Mao portraits, he had already set a precedence of selecting portraits that he found in magazine publications and newspapers.
+When Warhol decided to reproduce the Mao portraits, he had already set a precedent of selecting portraits that he found in magazine publications and newspapers.
 The images he used of Mao were reproduced using screen print before being arranged in a serial manner on canvas; endless editions of the image used were then created.
 This methodology of acquiring visual content for his masterpieces and the use of famous faces such as Mao is something that Warhol maintained all through his illustrious career.

 Mao’s face was well-known to the US public

 A desire to be close to public figures could be interpreted as Andy’s need to be close to the protagonists of the public sphere.
 As an example, in this case; Mao was a figure that appeared often in international newspapers, as well as on TV which meant that his face was extremely well known and recognizable.
-Andy’s series on Chinese dictator Mao was created as a response to the Communist Party propaganda tool that represented China with a half smiling image of their leader.
+Andy’s series on Chinese dictator Mao was created as a response to the Communist Party propaganda tool that represented China with a half-smiling image of their leader.
 This image was replayed over and over again throughout the US in the news coverage of President Richard Nixon’s revolutionary visit to China in 197212.

 Warhol’s trip to China in 1982